Gualeguaychú, Entre Ríos: Other attractions

-The cornerstone of the Cathedral Church of St. Joseph, under the patronage of the Virgin of Rosario and St. Joseph, was laid May 30, 1863.
+The cornerstone of the Cathedral Church of St. Joseph, under the patronage of the Virgin of Rosario and Saint Joseph, was laid May 30, 1863.
 Godfather ceremony was the Governor of Entre Rios, Justo José de Urquiza, who attended the ceremony with his wife Dolores Costa.
 The project was the work of Swiss architect Bernardo Poncini and building was overseen by him and his brother, Roberto.
 The work was delayed but inauguration took place on March 19, 1890.
 By 1910 the towers and porch were completed.
 In 1959 due to a danger of collapse, the towers were demolished and replaced by the current domes.

 Clavarino Palace, where the activities take place in the Middle Level and Polimodal College Luis Clavarino, was founded on October 21, 1905.
 Méndez Casariego Bridge crosses the Gualeguaychú river to the Park Unzué and Pueblo General Belgrano, and the nature reserve "Las Piedras".
 The bridge was repaired in late 2007 because there was a danger of collapse.